potatomat0/twins/Documents/Twins - Documents.md

 - Haptics: powered by Expo Haptics; generally minimal/subtle.
 A single subtle selection cue fires only when the final unanswered item is completed.
 - SocialButton: provider-colored sign-in buttons (Google, Facebook, Apple, Microsoft) with brand icons.
 Currently mocked; to be wired with Firebase Auth providers.
 - Terms/Privacy Acknowledgment: a mandatory checkbox row before account creation to confirm acceptance of Terms and Privacy Policy.
 Submission is disabled until acknowledged.
+ - Auto-advance inputs: text inputs move focus to the next field on return/enter; Dropdowns auto-open the next selector or focus the next input after a choice.
+Final fields submit if valid.

 ## Development note